The following post is from Krystal of Krystal Griffin Photography: 5 Ways to Make the Most of Your Professional Portraits

-Fall is in full swing and that means it’s the season for family portraits.
+Fall is in full swing, so it’s the season for family portraits.
 It’s exciting to think of the beautiful new pictures your family will display and share.
 But how do you make the most of your photo session?
 How can planning ahead make your session everything you are hoping for?

-Here are 5 ideas to help you do just that:
+Here are 5 ideas to help you prepare for professional portraits:

 1. Convince the family.

 I know some members of your family are less than thrilled about this photo session.
 I’ve been there myself.
-A few things can help your family get mentally prepared and most of them fall under the label of bribes motivation (unless you’re comfortable with bribes).
+A few things can help your family get mentally prepared; most of them fall under the label of bribes motivation (unless you’re comfortable with bribes).

 You know what your family members love best, so choose something that you know will motivate them to put their heart into being there.
-For your littlest ones you may bring a bag of treats to dole out a bit at a time through the whole session.
+For your littlest ones, you may bring a bag of treats to dole out a bit at a time through the whole session.
 For your teens you might consider an evening of fun in the days following the session.
-Any age would enjoy a meal to their favorite place (Chick-fil-a is what my kids would choose).
+Any age would enjoy a meal at their favorite place (Chick-fil-a is what my kids would choose).
 How about your spouse?
 Again, you know them best.
 A fantastic date night would work for both my husband and me.
-But his would include athletics and mine would include my best dress.source: Krystal Griffin Photography
+But his would include athletics, and mine would include my best dress.

 2. Tell your crew the truth.